An honest Snorkel AI review for 2026: Is it right for you?

 The difference is pretty stark.
 Snorkel AI is for data scientists and ML engineers who are building custom models from the ground up, a process that takes months.
 It's for teams with six-figure budgets who are used to long sales cycles.

 On the other hand, a tool like eesel AI is built for support managers and IT teams who need results now.
 You're looking at a setup time of minutes, not months.
 The pricing is right there on the website, and you can get started yourself without talking to a single salesperson.
 It connects to the tools you already use, like your help desk and internal wikis, instead of massive data lakes.
+(If you want the full picture, I round up the best AI helpdesk software separately.)

 The right tool for the right job